r-bengtsson/Supervision-52-in-1-Menu-Disassemble/README.md

 ### Patches
 * `.\patches\`:
-Patches to turn the original games to the 52-in-1 variants and a "restoration" patch for the `Supervision 52-in-1 [p1].nes` ROM.
+Patches to turn the original games to the 52-in-1 variants and a "restoration" patch for the `Supervision 52-in-1 [p1].nes` ROM (`MD5: 9c23d89727a49a61d5aea3d7cd299b7a`).
 Filenames and MD5 of original files are described in `Supervision 52-in-1.txt`.
 Patches for `20.1989GALAXIAN` and `40.GALAXIAN` Needs to be applied to `52 Games (Menu) (U) [p1].nes` (`MD5: 130bfe84387010b74e1a4217cbc6bb39`).